JairoSolutions/LinkManager/Demo.md

 + For support please email the author or [create an issue](https://github.com/JairoSolutions/LinkManager/issues/new).

-+ Tested on Sitecore.NET 9.1.0 (rev. 001564) with Habitat Demo Site(Habitat 1.7 Release.
++ Tested on Sitecore Instance 9.1.0 (rev. 001564) with Habitat Demo Site(Habitat 1.7 Release.
 A Sitecore project implemented on the Sitecore Experience Platform using Helix Framework).

 THIS MODULE IS PROVIDED ON AN **AS IS** BASIS, WITHOUT SUPPORT, WARRANTIES OR CONDITIONS OF ANY KIND.